George E. Fatt was one of the lucky ones.

-"I told him he was going to jail like Jeffrey Levitt.
+Fatt said, "I told him he was going to jail like Jeffrey Levitt.
 I was pretty hot," Fatt remembered.
 Hart eventually promised to repay him and eventually did come up with $80,000 in two payments, Fatt said.

-For the rest, Hart gave Fatt a deed of trust on Hart's house in Hunt Valley.
-But Fatt got nothing when the house was auctioned last year, because Hart still owed $160,000 on his mortgage, plus $50,000 for a second mortgage.
+For the rest, Hart gave Fatt a deed of trust on Hart's house in Hunt Valley, but Fatt got nothing when the house was auctioned last year, because Hart still owed $160,000 on his mortgage, plus $50,000 for a second mortgage.
 Fatt also ended up having to pay a $9,000 income tax penalty because he failed to reinvest his money within 60 days.

 "I put off vacations and scrimped to put money away for a good retirement," said Fatt, who also raised four children.
 "And here he's taking it away."

-Raymond G. Florence, of Hamilton, said he lost $25,000 investing with Hart and doesn't expect ever to see it again.
+Raymond G. Florence, of Hamilton, said he lost $25,000 investing with Hart and doesn't expect to ever see it again.